Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-In this condition, there is too little amniotic fluid around your baby in pregnancy.
-It occurs in about 4 in 100 pregnancies.
+In this condition, there is too little amniotic fluid around your baby during pregnancy.
+This occurs in only about 4% of pregnancies.

 The fluid is made by your baby’s lungs and kidneys.
 Your baby swallows the fluid and passes it out as urine.
 The waste is taken away through your placenta.